zeha/Oncotrunk/README.md

 # Oncotrunk

 PubSub based file syncing daemon.
+(Really: directory watcher.)

 Caveats:

-- Requires unison to do the actual work.
-- Requires a jabber account on a server with a pubsub server.
 - Linux and OS X only until somebody implements Oncotrunk::Watchers::... for further platforms.

-- Requires a server to sync to (say, public reachable ssh server).
-May also require unison there.
+## What you need

+* Jabber Server with pubsub (events only)
+* Server for file storage (SSH, must install unison there)
+* Clients (install oncotrunk and unison on them)

 ## Installation